-This action may include reducing, deferring, or waiving (exempting) SDC fees for subsidized affordable housing or ADUs.
+This strategy may include reducing, deferring, or waiving (exempting) SDC fees for subsidized affordable housing or ADUs.
 The City currently does not provide any SDC-related incentives for affordable housing.
 Reduction, exemption, or deferral of SDC would assist affordable housing developers by reducing their development costs when building affordable housing.
-For ADUs, this action would significantly reduce development costs for individual property owners interested in constructing an ADU on their property.
-Affordable housing developers benefit from this action levied by the City only when their projects meet assistance program requirements.
+For ADUs, this strategy would significantly reduce development costs for individual property owners interested in constructing an ADU on their property.
+Affordable housing developers benefit from this strategy levied by the City only when their projects meet assistance program requirements.

 SDC deferrals typically allow a development to delay payment of the fees for a specified period of time or until the certificate of occupancy is issued, rather than at the time the building permit is issued.
 SDC deferral can be combined with SDC financing so that payments begin after one year and continue for a certain number of years.
-The City could offer a lower interest rate (e.g., 0.25% above the Oregon Prime rate) and/or allow the lien to be in second position for affordable housing developments.
-The City could work with other service providers to such an SDC deferral and financing program for certain types of housing developments.
+The City could offer a lower interest rate (e.g., 0.25% above the

-1 City of West Linn Fee Schedule. https://westlinnoregon.gov/finance/current-fee-schedule
+&lt;sup>1 City of West Linn Fee Schedule. https://westlinnoregon.gov/finance/current-fee-schedule